adamant/adamant.language.reference/loops.md

 ## `for`

-For loops are Rust style like:
+For loops allow something to be done a set number of times or for a set of values.

 	for let x in 0..10
 	{
 		console.WriteLine("{x}");
 	}

-The `for` loop can operate over any value that is an iterator.
+The `for` loop can operate over any value that is iterable.

+Sometimes the actual value of the loop variable isn't needed.
+This can be denoted using the underscore.

+	for _ in 0..10
+	{
+		console.WriteLine("Hi");
+	}

+**TODO:** maybe for loops should be like arguments and not require the `let` keyword, but require the `var` keyword?
+**TODO:** show how to handle references to structs

 ## Enumerate

-Standard library provides `Enumerate()` method for counting
+Standard library provides `Enumerate()` method for counting.
+This provides the index of each value in the iterator sequence.

 	for let [i, x] in (5..10).Enumerate()
 	{